yosh-matsuda/cpp-yyjson/README.md

 #### (3) Multi-threaded JSON construction

 On the other hand, creating a new array/object may be useful for the multi-threaded construction of large JSON.
-The following example creates a 1000x1000000 JSON array with 4-thread using [`BS::thread_pool`](https://github.com/bshoshany/thread-pool).
+The following example creates a 1000x1000000 JSON array with 4 threads using [`BS::thread_pool`](https://github.com/bshoshany/thread-pool).
 In this example, a speedup of about 3x compared to single threading was measured.

 ```cpp
 #include "BS_thread_pool.hpp"